nganani/Movies-Project/README.md

-# Movie Web Site - Udacity Project
+# Movie Website - Udacity Project

-One Paragraph of project description goes here
+The Movies Website is a single page, dynamic web page showing some of my favorite movies, featuring six tiles that play movie trailer one clicked.
+The website was developed as part of Udacity's full stack web developer nanodegree program.

 ## Getting Started